 Oatmeal is probably not a food you would consider feeding your dog.
 However, this is a good option for older dogs who have bowel issues.
 It should also be considered for a dog with wheat allergies.
 Feed oatmeal with probiotics to provide a good source of grains and a gut-healthy addition.
 It is a great source of fiber and packed with nutrients.

 Always feed oatmeal fully cooked.
 Do not serve it from instant packets that contain fillers and sugar.

 Always consult your vet when making changes to your dog’s diet, especially if he is taking medications.
 Certain medications do not react well with the nutrients found in people food.
-If your dog is healthy and not on any medications, adding people food to your dog’s diet can be very beneficial to his health.
+If your dog is healthy and not on any medications, adding people's food to your dog’s diet can be very beneficial to his health.